roemeren/tableau-workbook-extractor/README.md

 ## Usage

-You can use the tool in two ways.
+You can use the tool in two main ways.

-### Download and Run Windows Executable
+### Option 1: Download and Run Windows Executable

 Download the latest executable from the [GitHub Releases page](https://github.com/roemeren/tableau-workbook-extractor/releases/latest).
 Note that Graphviz must be installed on your local machine to run the executable.